AaronC81/delta-null/README.md

 ![Control-flow graph of SSA IR instructions for the above program](img/fact_dot.png)

-And finally end up as (horrifically unoptimised) assembly programs.
+And finally end up as assembly programs with an "acceptable" level of optimisation.

 ## Repository Structure